JulianJ99/S4Portfolio/IP/LearningOutcomes/readme.md

 ![image](https://user-images.githubusercontent.com/84009857/174311786-7c44c29b-646a-44d2-bbbd-43da9877df62.png)

+This test creates a post in the same way the user would in the front-end, and then checks whether or not the post details get sent to the API properly.
+Auth0 details can't be sent this way, so for now it's all Test1 strings - but that's been properly tested in the front-end through manual trial-and-error.

 #### GetAllPostsTest

 ![image](https://user-images.githubusercontent.com/84009857/174319029-fb586fb4-6773-4863-af1d-1c6db941b768.png)

 ![image](https://user-images.githubusercontent.com/84009857/174311868-3f1f2354-b1db-45e5-8f34-5f77f6305be6.png)

+This test saves two test posts in the Repository (which sets up the in-memory database) and then uses the JsonPath expression size to check whether the database has as much posts added to it as the size of the array lists of posts that was saved to the Repository beforehand to assure adding posts works well, even when done in bulk.

 Unfortunately I did not manage to create any other tests due to time constraints; I decided on integration tests for the aforementioned reason of the database essentially being the core of the project (due to getting and creating posts, the current main features of the project both relying on it) and therefore I felt like integration tests were the best form of testing for this project due to being able to test the back-end functions and their connection to the database at the same time.